-- Press and hold AUTO on the projector or remote control for 3 seconds.
-The projector will display a coded number on the screen. - 2.
-Write down the number and turn off your projector. - Seek help from the local service center to decode the number.
+- Press and hold AUTO on the projector or Auto Sync on the remote control for 3 seconds.
+The projector will display a coded number on the screen. - Write down the number and turn off your projector. - Seek help from the local service center to decode the number.
 You may be required to provide proof of purchase documentation to verify that you are an authorized user of the projector.